omicsForestry/CrcBiomeScreen/README.md

  * R folder : Multiple functions for processing and analyzing.

 ## Memos...
- * Need to pay attention to the 'class_weights' in differnt datasets.
+ * Need to pay attention to the =='class_weights'== in differnt datasets.

 ## Plan
+ * Need to do the test for the whole pipeline,especially the PredictValidation part.
  * Add the description and annotation in Vignette and function.➡️
- * Modularize each step and clarify input and output.✅➡️
  * Record all operation history ➡️
  * In the future, more functions(modules) will put in this workflow.
    * CompareModels()